julelang/manual/src/common-concepts/variables.md

 # Variables
 There is more than one way in Jule to define a variable.

-Jule is uses the `let` and `const` keywords for variable declarations.
+Jule uses the `let` and `const` keywords for variable declarations.
 Jule uses the `:` operator for type annotations.
-When you don't use `:` operator, you report you want the type to be detect automatically by compiler.
+When you don't use the `:` operator, you report that you want the type to be detected automatically by the compiler.
 The type is set by the compiler based on the data.
 Aka type inference.

 For example:
 ```jule